-Who's Your Daddy is a $5 Early Access online game for two players.
+Who's Your Daddy is a cheap online game for two players.
 One player is a daddy, the other is a baby.
 Daddy's job is to protect the baby from harm for a few minutes.
 Baby's job is to crawl around and kill itself as quickly as possible.
 Just to repeat that: the baby wins by dying.

 The game takes place in a two-storey house with several rooms (kitchen, bath, living room, bedroom) and players switch roles after each round.
 James and Chris L. played several rounds together.
 The rest of this will be their thoughts and gifs, many of which—fair warning—feature a low polygon baby dying horribly.